THM asked Dr Andrew McLean what are the ten most important Principles to consider when we are interacting with our horses – here they are.

 Horse people should not over estimate equine intelligence i.e. he knows what he did wrong, or use delayed rewards or punishment, or underestimate horse intelligence – you can do what you like to horses because they have no emotions and they can’t suffer.

 Principle 2: With negative reinforcement it’s the release of pressure that trains, and so it’s essential to release pressure for the required response.
-Whenever pressure is removed, you are rewarding the behavior, even when horses invade your space and you retreat.
+Whenever pressure is removed, you are rewarding the behaviour, even when horses invade your space and you retreat.
 Food rewards, if used, should be immediate on the response or they can follow a secondary reinforcer such as a voice or clicker that must be immediate on the response.
 Punishment should be avoided, however if used it must be immediate on the response.
 And classical conditioning means that aids should be miniaturised to light versions of pressure, and then converted to whatever cues you choose.

 Principle 3: Make sure signals for all separate responses and movements are possible for the horse to discriminate.

 Principle 4: Build complex responses gradually, in easy steps from the beginning simple one.